 - The streaming providers insist that only unreleased songs are pitched.
-Older songs can be pitched in rare exceptions, if they currently have a big impact.

 - Our internal A&R’s listen to the song and evaluate how high the chances are that a curator will include the song in his playlist.
 We want to avoid you unnecessarily pay for something.
 If we do not consider the song suitable, you will get your money back.
 If the song is pitched, no refund is possible even if the song is not included in a playlist.